 To update the system from board's storage, perform the following steps:

-- 1. Unzip full-ota.zip or incremental\ota.zip (Generated on Building a full update package and Building an incremental update package) to get payload.bin and payload properties.txt. - 2.
-Push payload.bin to board's storage:
+1. Unzip full-ota.zip or incremental\ota.zip (Generated on Section 7.1.2 and Section 7.1.3) to get payload.bin and payload properties.txt.